Today’s first question is about getting started exclusively pumping and supplementing with formula in the early days, before your milk comes in.

 I am new to exclusive pumping and I feel like everything I find when researching it is different than what the hospital told me.
 My baby is three days old.
 They immediately had me start supplementing with formula.
 So now I’m unsure how often to give her formula.
-Also if after 15 min of pumping and I am still getting milk, do I continue pumping until it stops?
+Also if after 15 minutes of pumping and I am still getting milk, do I continue pumping until it stops?
 I just started to get 7-11 mls per session.
-I’ve already read most everything on your website and it has been very helpful.
-Thank you!

 To start with your second question, if you’re still getting milk after 15 minutes, then yes, I would continue pumping if you can.
 It sounds like your supply is starting to build up (which is awesome!) and you want to encourage it to continue.
-However, if you’re exhausted or your baby is crying or there’s a reason to stop, then it’s fine to stop.
-If you have a few extra minutes, though, I’d keep going until the milk stops flowing.
-(Hah, that rhymes.)
+However, if you’re exhausted or your baby is crying or there’s a different reason to stop pumping, then that’s fine too.
+If you have a few extra minutes, though, I’d keep going until the milk stops flowing or you need to stop.

-As far as how often to give formula, I’m assuming you’re not nursing at all?
-If you are only pumping, then one way to do it is for every feeding (8-12 times a day), is to give her whatever pumped milk you have on hand and follow it up with a formula “chaser” if she’s still hungry.
-Or you could wait until you have about enough pumped milk for one feeding and make that a breast milk only feeding and others formula-only feedings.
-That would save in bottle washing.
+As far as how often to give formula, here are some tips for pumping and supplementing with formula.
+In short, if you are exclusively pumping, then one way to do it is for every feeding (8-12 times a day), you would give her whatever pumped milk you have on hand and then follow it up with a formula “chaser” if she’s still hungry.
+Another option is to wait until you have about enough pumped milk for one feeding, and then make that a breastmilk-only feeding and others formula-only feedings.
+That might save in bottle washing.

-If you are nursing for some feedings and pumping to bring in your milk, I did this for awhile and what I did was – nursing, giving the milk I pumped and a formula chaser if it wasn’t enough, and then pumping.
-So he got maybe an ounce or two of formula “chasers” each feeding in the early days until I got my supply up.
+If you are triple feeding (nursing, pumping, and bottle feeding to increase supply), what I did was the following – nurse, feed the pumped milk and a formula chaser if it wasn’t enough, and then pump.
+So my baby got maybe an ounce or two of formula “chasers” each feeding in the early days until I got my supply up.

 My supply did stay pretty much the same until I got my period back.
-(I was at 4 pumps per day and 9 months post-partum when this unfortunate event occurred.)
-After that, it was a slow slide down to weaning – I lost maybe 3 ounces a month.
-I would lose the supply when I got my period, and then it never recovered like it’s supposed to.
-But before that, dropping pumps did not decrease my supply, though I was careful to keep the total pumping time per day the same.
+(I was at three pumping sessions per day and nine months postpartum when this unfortunate event occurred.)
+After that, it was a slow slide down to weaning – I lost maybe three ounces a month.
+I would lose the supply when I got my period, and then it never fully recovered like it’s supposed to, so that each month I pumped a little less.
+But before that, dropping pumping sessions did not decrease my supply, though I was careful to keep the total pumping time per day the same.

 A few more bonus questions from the search engines: